AdarshS05/amfoss-tasks/task-05/README.md

+#Hypertext Mockup Language

 This challenge was quite interesting and fun as well.
-Got to learn a lot more about HTML functions and CSS.
+I got to learn a lot more about HTML functions and CSS.

 I had a few issues with positioning the text and images, mostly when I tried opening it with different browsers, zoomed in and zoomed out, mimimised and maximised.
 Also had an issue with transfering/renaming the html and css files making the code not work properly so had created an assets folder for all the images used as well.